RandomGamingDev/RandomDesmosGraphs/README.md

 - Rotate Point around Point (no rotation matrix): https://www.desmos.com/calculator/rjseyapkqj
 - Computation by Rounding: https://www.desmos.com/calculator/nxsbl5catp
 - Pascal's Triangle (An explanation can be found here https://www.reddit.com/r/desmos/comments/1bqx1vy/pascals_triangle_in_desmos_but_simpler/ for how it was rendered completely in Desmos and uses relatilvely simpler custom logic and nicer comments compared to other similar graphs): https://www.desmos.com/calculator/obfkrasv3l
+- Circle Projection vs Intersection for finding point on Oval Surface: https://www.desmos.com/calculator/whzaouptaz
+- Point Oval (an example of an oval made out of points as well as rotation purely of those points): https://www.desmos.com/calculator/dxlwqvfcia
+- Point in Box (using math to test whether or not a point's in a box (just boolean algebra, but in regular math like with using multiplication instead of AND)): https://www.desmos.com/calculator/ulqc1yj81h